MauroAbidalCarrer/DL_CV_training_and_interpretation/diary.md

     that is mostly because the conv layers need a lot less channels.
     And also because there is only on fully connected layer at the end of resnet-35 against 3 of output size 4096 for VGG-19.
 -   Ok, now I can finally start reimplementing the CIFAR10 90% in 5min kaggle notebook.

+21/05/2025:
+-   Read the web version of [DNNs always grok and here is why](https://imtiazhumayun.github.io/grokking/).
+    It was very interesting, hopefully I can reimplement the Local complexity measure.
+    Ideally I could use it as input for some sort of training policy.
+-   I finished the first reimplementation of the kaggle notebook but the model is super slow.
+    Then the remote machine crashed.
+    So hopefully the issue comes from the machine and not the code.
+    I ran the code on another machine and it still is super slow: one hour for two epochs...
+    Which is odd since the notebook is called "CIFAR10 90% in 5 mins".
+    Now I actually hope that there is something wrong with my code.
+    If not, it means that I will have to pay for a better, more expensive, GPU.